The Adventures of Rocky and Bullwinkle and Friends: Background

 The idea for the series came from Jay Ward and Alex Anderson, who previously collaborated on Crusader Rabbit, based upon the original property The Frostbite Falls Revue.
 This original show never got beyond the proposal stage.
 It featured a group of forest animals running a television station.
 The group included Rocket J. Squirrel (Rocky), Oski Bear, Canadian Moose (Bullwinkle), Sylvester Fox, Blackstone Crow, and Floral Fauna.
 The show in this form was created by Alex Anderson.
 (The bear and fox characters would later be retooled for Ward's next series, Hoppity Hooper.)
 Bullwinkle's name came from the name of a car dealership in Berkeley, California, called Bullwinkel Motors.
 Anderson changed the order of the last two letters of the name and gave the name to his moose.

-Ward wanted to produce the show in Los Angeles; however, Anderson lived in the San Francisco Bay Area and did not want to relocate.
+Ward wanted to produce the show in Los Angeles, but Anderson lived in the San Francisco Bay Area and did not want to relocate.
 As a result, Ward hired Bill Scott as head writer and co-producer at Jay Ward Productions, and he wrote the Rocky and Bullwinkle features.
-Ward was joined by writers Chris Hayward and Allan Burns; they eventually became known for creating The Munsters with Allan going to co-create The Mary Tyler Moore Show.
+Ward was joined by writers Chris Hayward and Allan Burns; they eventually became known for creating The Munsters with Burns going to co-create The Mary Tyler Moore Show.
 In a 1982 interview, Scott said, "I got a call from Jay asking if I'd be interested in writing another series, an adventure script with a moose and a squirrel.
 I said, 'Sure.'
 I didn't know if I could write an adventure with a moose and a squirrel, but I never turned down a job."